mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

       --output_summary=mlperf_submission_short_summary \
       --clean
 ```
-* `--execution-mode=valid` can be used to do a full valid run and in this mode `--test_query_count` is ignored and the loadgen generates the number of queries for a 10-minute run based on `--target_qps` value from a previous run.
+* `--execution-mode=valid` (Also remove `_short` tag) can be used to do a full valid run and in this mode `--test_query_count` is ignored and the loadgen generates the number of queries for a 10-minute run based on `--target_qps` value from a previous run.
 We can also override this value by giving `--offline_target_qps=<>` in case the estimated value from a test run turns out to be inaccurate.
 * We can also use custom (public/private) fork of the inference repository to enable custom changes to the harness code.
 For this you can change "ctuning" in the `https://github.com/ctuning/inference,_branch.scc23` to your username and can even change the branch name.